High Blood Pressure in African Americans

 When considering all of these issues with ACE’s and ARB’s in African Americans, it should be noted that they are essential for preventing kidney disease in people with diabetes, and certain other kidney related problems.
 So if you don’t know why your on an ACE or ARB, call your physician and ask.
-The renal-sparing benefits of the ACE and ARB medications is still very valid when used to slow renal function decline (particularly in hypertensive renal disease), and they should still be used for kidney protection in African American patients with diabetes and similar conditions.
+The renal-sparing benefits of the ACE and ARB medications is still very valid when used to slow renal/kidney function decline (particularly in kidney disease due to high blood pressure), and they should still be used for kidney protection in African American patients with diabetes and similar conditions.

-So don’t just stop your medications based on this article, please check with your provider.
+Please don’t just stop your medications based on this article, check with your provider to get your particular and specific advice.
 Use this article as a starting point for your discussion.
 Some providers are aware of these differences, and others may not be fully aware.